CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 contains the '_search_scientific' and '_source_database_details' denormalized tables.

 Make sure that 'export' and 'zip', the directories used to store the xml and text files, are writable by the web server.
-The application automatically creates the 'dataset' directory within the 'export' directory.

 USER INTERFACE